DataBiosphere/data-portal/content/community-update/community-update/dcp-updates.md

 * Brain (superior parietal cortex, middle temporal gyrus, and temporal cortex), epididymis, immune tissue, cortex of the kidney organoid, lymph nodes, placenta (chorionic villus and decidua), spine, testis, and thymus
 * Disease states including Alzheimer disease and cognitive impairment with or without cerebellar ataxia
-* New Jupyter Notebook tutorials for analyzing standardized DCP matrix files are available in an [Intro-to-HCA-data-on-Terra](https://app.terra.bio/#workspaces/featured-workspaces-hca/Intro-to-HCA-data-on-Terra) workspace on the cloud-based platform Terra.
+* New Jupyter Notebook tutorials for analyzing standardized HCA Data Portal matrix files are available in an [Intro-to-HCA-data-on-Terra](https://app.terra.bio/#workspaces/featured-workspaces-hca/Intro-to-HCA-data-on-Terra) workspace on the cloud-based platform Terra.
 * After registering, you can try the step-by-step instructions for importing HCA data and analyzing in common community